-We were engaged to audit, in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and the Office of Management and Budget (OMB) Bulletin No. 19-03, Audit Requirements for Federal Financial Statements, the financial statements of the General Fund of the Defense Logistics Agency (DLA), which comprise the balance sheet as of September 30, 2019, and the related statements of net cost, changes in net position, and combined statements, and have issued our report thereon dated November 8, 2019.
-That report states that, because of matters described in the Basis for Disclaimer Opinion paragraph, the scope of our work was not sufficient to enable us to express, and we do not express, an opinion on the financial statements as of and for the year ended September 30, 2019 and the related notes to the financial statements.
+We were engaged to audit, in accordance with auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and the Office of Management and Budget (OMB) Bulletin No. 19-03, Audit Requirements for Federal Financial Statements, the financial statements of the General Fund of the Defense Logistics Agency (DLA), which comprise the balance sheet as of September 30, 2020, and the related statement of net cost, statement of changes in net position and combined statement of budgetary resources for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated November 13, 2020.
+Our report disclaims an opinion on such financial statements because DLA was not able to provide sufficient appropriate audit evidence due to matters discussed further in the Basis for Disclaimer of Opinion paragraph.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In connection with our engagement to audit the financial statements, we considered DLA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DLA's internal control.
+In connection with our engagement to audit the financial statements, we considered DLA's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DLA's internal control.
 Accordingly, we do not express an opinion on the effectiveness of DLA's internal control.
-We limited our internal control testing to those controls necessary to achieve the objectives described in OMB Bulletin No. 19-03.
-We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982 (FMFIA), such as those controls relevant to ensuring efficient operations.
+We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982 (FMFIA), such as those controls relevant to preparing performance information ensuring efficient operations.